-This prime a similar history of growth with the construction of the Trojan muculear power plant.
+" niner Fire District was experiencing a similar history of growth with the construction of the Trojan nuculear power plant.
 In the December 17, 1975, issue of the Rainier Review, it mentioned that Rainier's firefighters would soon be operating from a new cavernous fire station that was located on the east side of West 2nd St. between Hwy 30 and West C St. David Wellington worked for the Rainier Fire Department from 1974 until early 1978 when he moved to Hillsboro.
 He said that he was in with the big expansion when all of the new stations were built and new vehicles and equipment were purchased.
 It was pretty exciting.